An official website of the United States government

 REQUIRED DOCUMENTS

-In order to be vetted with a background check and identify proofing by VCC personnel, you must bring valid/current government issued photo identification and current proof of citizenship.
+In order to be vetted with a background check and identify proofing by VCC personnel, you must bring a REAL ID compliant valid/current government issued photo identification and current proof of citizenship.
 This applies to all individuals except for active duty service members and federal civilian employees, who do not require the same background checks.
-Despite having a CAC, these individuals are highly encouraged to bring any of the following proofs of citizenship (**while your Social Security card is helpful for identity proofing, it is NOT a valid proof of citizenship for NBK vetting purposes**):
+Despite having a CAC, these individuals are required to bring any of the following proofs of citizenship.

 • State issued birth certificate: This must be an original or state certified copy.
 Personal photocopies, electronic versions, or hospital issued birth records are NOT accepted.